herrkaefer/micpipe/README.md

 [中文](README.zh-CN.md)

+> ⚠️ **Actively evolving**: Core functionality has been validated, but some edge cases and stability still need improvement.
+Feedback, code contributions, and a Star are very welcome.

 > **Tip**: Before using MicPipe, sign in to ChatGPT in Chrome to ensure the built-in voice dictation works properly.

 ## Overview